 4. Do you go out in cold or wet weather?

-We always go outside....it may be for shorter times, and we may have to change what we wear, but yes, out we go!
-If the weather is dangerous, such as a storm or strong wind/wind chill, we may reschedule our session.
+We always go outside...it may be for shorter times, and we may have to change what we wear, but yes, out we go!
+If the weather is dangerous, such as a storm or strong wind/wind chill, we may shorten or cancel our session (please see our cancellation policy on our registration form).
+We have a brand new community tent shelter coming, and we can't wait to use it this season!

 5. Isn't being outdoors risky and dangerous?

 In short, no....not with good planning and scaffolded appropriate activities.
-In fact, by allowing chilldren to experience age and skill appropriate risky play, we hope to teach them how to manage their own risk.
+In fact, by allowing children to experience age/skill appropriate risky play, we hope to teach them how to manage their own risk.
 With our strong policies of risk management, we hope to never experience an emergency.
 However, minor medical emergencies will be dealt with onsite, while major emergencies will activate our EMS (we are two minutes away from our local hospital).
-Please see our operating manual for more information.
+We do expect our participants to follow instructions and have respect for our other participants and the land itself.

 6. What do we bring to a session?